philbarton/govuk-frontend-django-boilerplate/README.md

 ## Install NPM modules
 1) move into the sample_app directory
 2) run `npm install`
+This will install dependencies defined in `sample_app/package.json`

 ## Run app

 1) move one level from `sample_app folder`
 2) run `python manage.py runserver`

-This will install dependencies defined in `sample_app/package.json`

-login to npm  with test user (in private beta) - to make it work without frontend, comment out this line in sample_app/package.json:
+To use GOV.UK Frontend, login to npm  with test user (in private beta) - to make it work without frontend, comment out this line in sample_app/package.json:
 `"@govuk-frontend/all": "0.0.22-alpha"`

 To compile Sass partials from `node_packages` we've used